HichamAgueny/cuFFT/cuFFTOpenACC.md

 # Conclusion

-In conclusion, we have provided a short description on the implementation of the FFTW library in a serial code and the GPU-accelerated FFT targeting NVIDIA in an OpenACC application.
-Although the implementation has been shown for a 1D problem, an extension to 2D and 3D scenarios is straightforward.
+In conclusion, we have provided a description on the implementation of the FFTW library in a serial code and the GPU-accelerated cuFFT targeting NVIDIA in an OpenACC application.
+The latter implementation illustrates the capability of calling a GPU-accelerated library written in a low-level programming model from an OpenACC application interface.
+Although the implementation has been done for a 1D problem, an extension to 2D and 3D scenarios has been shown to be straightforward.